Characters of the Marvel Cinematic Universe: A–L: Isaiah Bradley

 Isaiah Bradley (portrayed by Carl Lumbly) is an elderly super soldier who served in the Korean War, during which time he was sent behind enemy lines to fight the brainwashed Bucky Barnes, whose metal arm he damaged.
-After rescuing other black super soldiers who were being held prisoner, he was imprisoned by the U.S. government and Hydra for 30 years, experimented on, and his existence kept a secret, with not even Steve Rogers knowing of him.
+After rescuing other black super soldiers who were being held prisoner, he was imprisoned by the U.S. government and Hydra for 30 years, experimented on, and his existence kept a secret.
 A nurse helped him escape by forging his death and he went into hiding.
-By 2024, he lives in Baltimore with his grandson Eli (portrayed by Elijah Richardson).
+By 2024, he lives in Baltimore with his grandson Eli Bradley.
 He refuses to help Sam Wilson and Barnes when they seek him out, revealing his hatred for the government and contempt for the idea of a Black man becoming Captain America.
-Later, he is provided with his own memorial and statue in the Smithsonian Institution with Wilson's help.
+Later, after Sam officially takes the title, he uses his new influence to set up a memorial and statue for Bradley in the Smithsonian Institution as part of the existing "Captain America" exhibit.